indiana-university/rivet-source/src/components/textarea/README.md

 ## When to use something else

-If the information you require takes only one line, a text input is more appropriate.
+If the input field requires only one line, a text input is more appropriate.

 ## Adding the markup